Cat Urinary Blockage Home Remedy [Prevention + When To Go to the Vet]

 Cat Urinary Blockage Recovery

 Your cat will be uncomfortable as they recover from their urinary blockage.
-Whether your kitty underwent surgery or endured a catheter for days, it'll be feeling sluggish and distressed.
+Whether they underwent surgery or endured a catheter for days, they'll be feeling sluggish and distressed.
 Give your kitty some extra TLC during this time; they'll certainly need it.

 It's not unusual for your cat to still strain a bit during urination while they're recovering from a blockage.
 The inflammation can take a few days to subside.
 Be sure to monitor your cat's urinary output and watch for signs of blood in the urine.
 You will need to bring them back to the vet if the blockage recurs.
 To help relieve some of your cat's discomfort, you can give them non-steroidal anti-inflammatory medications like Onsior or Metacam.